Stream Ciphers

 Proof sketch:

 Step 2.
-Since the challenger always outputs \bot, then the CCA queries is useless, we can ignore it.
-And because AE guarantees CPA security, then it’s indistinguishable that the response to CPA query is m0m_0 or m1m_1:
+Since the challenger always outputs , then the CCA queries is useless, we can ignore it.
+And because AE guarantees CPA security, then it’s indistinguishable that the response to CPA query is or :

 Step 3.
 Similar to step 1, we can get back to CCA queries.
 So as a whole: